HL7/fhir-mdi-ig/input/pagecontent/specification.md

 ### Actors & Roles
 This specification defines three actors:
 * **Forensic Toxicology LIMS**: A data source for the Message Bundle that contains the Toxicology Lab Result to MDI Diagnostic Report.
-* **MDI CMS**: An application used by medical examiner and coroner offices that is a data consumer of the Message Bundle from the forensic toxicology LIMS and a data source and consumer of the Document Bundle MDI to EDRS.
+* **MDI CMS**: An application used by medical examiner and coroner offices that is a data consumer of the Message Bundle from the forensic toxicology LIMS and a data source and consumer of the Document Bundle MDI and EDRS.
-* **EDRS**: An application used by jurisdictional vital records agencies that is both a data source and a data consumer of the Document Bundle MDI to EDRS.
+* **EDRS**: An application used by jurisdictional vital records agencies that is both a data source and a data consumer of the Document Bundle MDI and EDRS.

 This specification requires two roles in any data exchange:
 * **Data Source**: An application that exposes a FHIR document bundle or message bundle to a data consumer.
 This can be thought of as the server in a client/server interaction.